panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The `User` constructor has one parameter `name`.
 It uses this parameter to create a property `this.name` on the class instance (more about class fields in [the next section](#3-fields)).

-Inside the constructor `this` value equals to newly created instance.
+Inside the constructor `this` value equals to the newly created instance.

 `User` class instantiation looks slighly different when it has a constructor.
 The arguments used to instantiate the class become the parameters of the constructor: